What is Backflow and why is it required?

-Your local water company or the ACHD Plumbing Inspector require you to add a backflow device.
-However, the EPA, the state of Pennsylvania, and other agencies are behind the scenes writing laws and enforcing them to protect the water supply.
+The local water company and the Allegheny County Health Department's (ACHD) Plumbing Inspector enforce backflow-device testing.
+The EPA, the state of Pennsylvania, and other agencies work behind the scenes writing and enforcing laws to protect the water supply.

-What happens if I don't install or test backflow devices?
+What happens if I don't install or test a backflow device?

-You will receive a notice from your local water company.
-Usually they give you three chances to provide certified test results to them.
-Failure will result in disconnecting water service to your home or business.
+If your property requires a backflow device, you will receive a notice from the local water company asking for certified test results on your backflow device.
+Failure to provide test results will result in disconnecting water service to your home or business.

-Yearly testing is required for Double Check (DC) and Reduced Pressure Zone (RPZ) devices.
+Yearly backflow testing is required for Double Check (DC) and Reduced Pressure Zone (RPZ) devices.